 13. Line length from interconnection station to Connecting Transmission Owner’s transmission line.

 14. Tower number observed in the field.
-(Painted on tower leg)*:
+(Painted on tower leg):

-15. Number of third party easements required for transmission lines*:
+15. Number of third-party easements required for transmission lines, if known:

 16. In addition to the above information, as applicable, for BTM:NG Resources, please also provide the following information: